jrichard8/go-crud-dynamodb-gofiber/README.md

 ```

 ### Get_All
-This route return all data in your database
+This route returns all data in your database
 ```text
     GET - http://localhost:3000/api/books
 ```

 #### Put
-This route update on item in your database
+This route updates an item in your database
 ```text
     PUT - http://localhost:3000/api/books/
     {